 WP Cerber Security 8.3

 In responding to new cybersecurity threats and risks, we continue to improve the intelligence of WP Cerber Security algorithms.
-Here is what you can do with this version.
+Here is what you get with this version.

 Block registrations with unwanted email addresses

-A couple of new settings for limiting email addresses that permitted to be used when a user registers on the website.
+A couple of new settings for limiting email addresses that permitted to be used when a user registers on a WordPress powered website.
 You can specify email addresses, wildcards or REGEX patterns.
 To specify a domain, use the wildcard like *@domain.com, to specify a domain zone: *.net.
 The new settings are located on the Global tab which is on the User Policies admin page.

 Block access to the WordPress Dashboard on a per-role basis